DyogenIBENS/FINSURF-model-generation/README.md

 # Content

-This branch contains all the code and notebooks related to the training, evaluation, and application of the FINSURF-adjusted prediction model.
+This repository contains all the code and notebooks related to the training, evaluation, and application of the FINSURF-adjusted prediction model.

 In `code_train/FINSURF_train/` you will find Python scripts and libraries that were developped in the